Danilo (footballer, born July 1991): Juventus

 On 7 August 2019, Danilo signed for Serie A champions Juventus on a five-year contract following a €37 million transfer fee paid by Juventus.
 The transaction involved a part-exchange that saw João Cancelo move to Manchester City.
 Danilo made his Juventus debut on 31 August in a match against Napoli, in which he scored the opening goal of an eventual 4–3 home victory, which was also the fastest goal scored by a foreign player in Serie A.

 In the 2020 Coppa Italia Final against Napoli on 17 June, following a 0–0 draw after regulation time, Danilo missed Juventus' second spot kick in the resulting shoot-out, hitting the ball over the crossbar.
 Napoli ultimately won the match 4–2 on penalties.

 On 10 January 2021, in a Serie A game against Sassuolo, Danilo opened the scoring with a 25-meter goal; Juventus won 3–1.

+Following the departure of Leonardo Bonucci, Danilo was appointed Juventus's captain for the 2023–24 season, becoming the club's first non-Italian captain since Omar Sívori in 1965.

+On 27 January 2025, Danilo left Juventus by mutual consent.

+Flamengo

+On 29 January 2025, Danilo returned to Brazil and signed for Flamengo on a two-year deal.